 Compressing EDM Drums Beats

-A detailed tutorial in how to compress a driving EDM Drum Beat.
+A detailed tutorial on how to compress a driving EDM Drum Beat.

 Compressing EDM (Electronic Dance Music) drum beats requires a basic understanding of the genre and a deep understanding of how compression works.

-In the video I show you how to calculate the exact attack and release values for a compressor using the song’s tempo and some basic mathematics.
-I show you how to use a BPM chart and a tempo calculator to extract the correct attack and release values for any tempo and at any sub division.
+In the Compressing EDM Drum Beats video, I show you how to calculate the exact attack and release values for a compressor using the song’s tempo and some basic mathematics.
+I show you how to use a BPM chart and a tempo calculator to extract the correct attack and release values for any tempo and at any subdivision.
 I show you how to use Eventide’s UltraChannel and FabFilter’s Pro C to compress EDM drum beats.
 I end by showing you how to use parallel compression to further shape EDM drum beats.

 Plugins used in this video:

 - Understanding EDM requirements

 - Tempo Calculator and Techniques

 - Understanding the relationship between attack and release

 If this tutorial was of help maybe these will also be of benefit: